Accommodation

 You might need a lot of other kind of assistance.
 For example, cognitive functioning and memory weakening, restricted mobility and side effects of medicine might restrict independent living.

-Municipal social and disability services are there for you when you need assistance due to an illness.
+The wellbeing services county provides services for you when you need assistance due to an illness.
 These services include:

 • Domiciliary care and services if you need help to manage daily matters and personal functioning (chargeable)